Module Objectives

 • View Module Summary and Outline

-• Identify G-CARES competencies in primary palliative care appropriate to the participant’s - scope of practice.
+• Identify G-CARES competencies in primary palliative care appropriate to participant’s graduate-level scope of practice.

 • Apply the three essential elements of advanced practice nursing leadership in improving palliative care for all patients with serious illness across the lifespan and in all settings.